|Period:||Semester 1, Block I, II||Hours of study:||24:00 hrs|

 • External matter experts, e.g. senior managers of the companies involved, will review the exercises and presentations.
 They will be assessed on depth of research, completeness, realism and creativity.

-• Capstone cases are not assessed with a rating but with a “valid” or “invalid” rate.
-Invalid rates are issued due to lack of presence and/or lack of quality or quantity of delivered output, as judged by the external matter experts panel.
+• Capstone cases are not assessed with a rating but with a “pass” or “fail” rate.
+Invalid rates are issued due to lack of (mandatory) presence and/or lack of quality or quantity of delivered output, as judged by the external matter experts panel.

 Dependent on the case.
 Discussions and document distribution through Blackboard.